minhdang26403/minimal-mistakes/_posts/2021-11-21-heaps-heapsort.md

 |:---:|
 |A heap built from an array [^1]|

 An array $A$ representing a heap is an object with two attributes: $A.length$, which returns the number of elements in the array $A$, and $A.heap\mathrm{-}size$, which gives the number of elements of the heap stored in the array $A$.
 Elements in the array $A$ are not always in the heap, so $0 \le A.heap\mathrm{-}size \le A.length$.
-If we use the one-based indices, the root of the tree (the heap) is $A[1]$.
+If we use one-based indexing, the root of the tree (the heap) is $A[1]$.
 Also, knowing the index $i$ of a node, we can easily compute the indices of its parent, left child, and right child:

 $$
 \begin{align}